Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: The Bridges of Functional Analysis: Interpolation Theorems

 provided that the intermediate exponents $p_\theta$ and $q_\theta$ are defined by the convex combinations:

 \end{theorem}

-The Riesz-Thorin theorem is a marvel of log-convexity.\textsuperscript{1} It demonstrates that the mapping properties of linear operators are not isolated phenomena but exist on a continuous, predictable geometric spectrum.
-However, its reliance on complex analyticity renders it structurally rigid; it applies exclusively to strictly linear operators and standard $L_p$ spaces.\textsuperscript{12} To handle sub-linear operators and to incorporate the nuanced tail controls of Lorentz spaces, we must turn to the real method.
+The Riesz-Thorin theorem is a foundational result of log-convexity \cite{Berg}.
+However, its reliance on complex analyticity renders it structurally rigid; it applies exclusively to strictly linear operators and standard $L_p$ spaces \cite{Grafakos}.
+To handle sub-linear operators and to incorporate the nuanced tail controls of Lorentz spaces, we must turn to the real and weak methods.